 ***4-H County Awards / Opportunities for Youth Members:

 4-H Leaders’ Federation Scholarship – The 4-H Leader’s Federation offers up to five scholarships to assist and encourage Marathon County 4-H members to pursue a higher education at a college or technical institute.
 To apply, any person must have been in a Marathon County 4-H for five (5) years, a full-time under-graduate student entering at least their second year of college.
 They must have completed at least 24 college credits and carry a college GPA of 2.5 or better.
-To apply for the scholarship, the application and recommendation must be completed and submitted by October 15.
+To apply for the scholarship, submit a cover letter and resume by October 25.

 Achievement Awards – Recognition for overall achievement on a project, club, or country basis.
 This award is for youth enrolling in 7th – 9th grade.
 To be considered youth must fill out the form.
 Youth are selected on the basis of the information on the form by the committee.

 Camp Counselor – Youth in 8th grade or older may apply to be a counselor at Junior Camp.
 Youth in 10th grade or older may apply to be a counselor at Camp Upham.
 Youth learn leadership skills and are responsible for planning and teaching camp activities.
 Camp Counselor Application form is required and can be found on line.
 Form is usually due March 1st.

 I.J.
 Corey Award – The family of Mr. I.J.
 Corey developed an award to recognize outstanding 4-H Dairy Exhibitors.
 The I.J.
 Corey Award recognizes an individual for their showmanship and project accomplishments.
 They are selected through an application and interview process during the Wisconsin Valley Fair.

 Project Award/Cloverbuds – Cloverbuds are recognized for their project work by submitting their project books by October 15.

 Project Award/Explorers – Explorers are recognized for the project work by submitting their project books by October 15.